shuichiro-endo/spider/Linux/README.md

 ### 1: add node (spider client)
 > [!NOTE]
 > The startup location of the spider server node is determined by the 'destination spider ip' when adding the spider client node.
->
-> Please set the forwarder timeout to a larger value.
-(The default is 30 seconds.)
 - ipv4
 ```
 command > 1